jasonbobe/projects/projects.md

+These are some of the key projects I've contributed to.

 ## Resilience Project
 This was a research study at the Icahn School of Medicine at Mount Sinai that looked for people resistant or resilient to disease.
 I served as PI and led a grant-funded effort to identify Lyme resistant individuals and characterize their antibody repertoires.